-We recognise that, you may need to ask us to defer (put off) your audit.
+We recognise that, very occasionally due to unavoidable circumstances, you may need to ask us to defer (put off) your audit.
 This may be because you cannot fill in your CPD profile as a result of illness or family circumstances.